 Identification challenge.
 Identifying the causal effect of replacing IA with DA is challenging because local authorities that used IA differ from local authorities that used DA in a number of observable and unobservable dimensions.
 Local authorities could use either IA or DA before 2008, but the 2008 reform forced all IA local authorities to switch to DA.
-We therefore compare changes in outcomes before and after this ban between local authorities that were forced to abandon the IA mechanism (our treated group) and in local authorities that used the DA mechanism from the beginning and were unaffected by the ban (our control group).
+We therefore compare changes in outcomes before and after this ban between local authorities that used the DA mechanism from the beginning and were unaffected by the ban (our control group).